anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The certification request is bound in a self-contained way to a proof of origin based on the IDevID.
-Consequently, the authentication and authorization of the certification request MAY be done by the domain registrar and/or by other domain components.
+Consequently, the authentication and authorization of the certification request may be done by the domain registrar and/or by other domain components.
 These components may be offline or reside in some central backend of the domain operator (off-site) as described in {{sup-env}}.
 The registrar and other on-site domain components